tokenika/tokenika.github.io/WarsawBlock.md

   By the way, isn't it strange that systems which are valued at several billions of dollars are not capable to deliver a user interface that meets today's standards?

   There is a reason for that.
 As developers are still stuck on making the back-end functional, there are no resources left to build the front-end.
-And even if they had the resources, you can't build a proper front-end if the back-end sucks and is unable to overcome the latency of block production.
+And even if they had the resources, you can't build a proper front-end if the back-end is unable to overcome the latency of block production.

   The point is, if we want mass adoption, from the end-user perspective blockchain-based apps need to be indistinguishable from conventional apps.
 And unfortunately, despite all the hype, the technology right now is still too immature for that.
 We don't just need an efficient blockchain.
 We need the entire infrastructure around blockchain which makes it possible for front-end developers to do their job.